tendermint/atom_one/CALL_TO_ARMS.md

   certain scenarios, especially when malice is involved.
 The whitepaper says nothing about the various and real systemic risks associated with liquid staking but rather goes all-in on it.

+* The ATOM2.0 whitepaper confuses the economic engine as being both ICS for the atom inflation tokenomics part, but also puts too much emphasis on the experimental allocator and very loosely worded section on the scheduler that appears to support value extraction as the economic model for the hub.
+  MEV (maximal extractable value) primarily needs to be solved in the application.
+  To make a block space market and to call that the economic model, and as one proponent says, to "democratize extractable value" is to opposite of what we need to do.
+It confuses an attempt to ameliorate centralizing factors of MEV by putting it on chain, as an economic model of the new ATOM2.0 vision.
+  This is quasi-exploitative, and not generative.
+ICS scaling is generative.

 * The co-authors of ATOM2.0 even proposed Prop75 to redefine the NoWithVeto option to attempt to ban this option from being used to veto such proposals